ardaduz/hololens-robot-controller/README.md

 2. Tracking the robot in HoloLens
    * ArUco marker detection and tracking: https://github.com/qian256/HoloLensARToolKit
 3. Aligning the respective point cloud maps and coordinate systems
+   * Integration of Iterative Closest Point (ICP) algorithm into ROS node: http://wiki.ros.org/pcl
 4. Displaying the robot's map on top of the real environment in HoloLens
-5. Being able to send desired commands to the robot.
+5. Being able to send desired commands to the robot

-For a detailed explanation of the project and the implementation, please refer to the project [report](/report.pdf) or poster(/poster.pdf).
+**For a detailed explanation of the project and the implementation, please refer to the project [report](/report.pdf) or poster(/poster.pdf).

 **Please refer to the [Unity-App-README](unity_app/README.md) and the [ROS-Node-README](ros_node/README.md) for a guide on installation and deployment.**